sujal-bansal/bookstore/README.md

 - `GET /api/reviews/:bookId` - Get all reviews for a specific book
 - `POST /api/reviews/:bookId` - Submit a new review for a book
+- `POST /api/reviews/refine/:bookId` - Refine a review using AI assistance

 ### Users

 - `GET /api/users/:id` - Get user profile information
 - `GET /api/users/me` - Get current user's profile
 - `PUT /api/users/profile` - Update user profile

+## AI-Powered Review Enhancement

+The platform integrates Google's Gemini AI to help users refine their book reviews.
+This feature:

+- Improves grammar, flow, and clarity of reviews
+- Maintains the original opinions and sentiment
+- Preserves the review's overall length
+- Provides a polished version that users can choose to use

+To use this feature:

+1. Write your initial review
+2. Click the "Enhance with AI" button
+3. Review the AI-suggested improvements
+4. Accept the enhanced version or keep your original

+This feature requires a valid Google Gemini API key to be set in the environment variables.

 ## Setup Instructions